Exclusive: China tried to convince North Korea to give up nuclear tests - source

 North Korea would instead seek bilateral talks with the various parties first, said the source, without elaborating.

-Abandoning its nuclear weapons program could not be a prerequisite for talks, Choe told his hosts.
+Abandoning its nuclear weapons programme could not be a prerequisite for talks, Choe told his hosts.

-That makes talks with Washington a non-starter since U.S. officials say North Korea must take meaningful steps on denuclearization before there can be dialogue.
+That makes talks with Washington a non-starter since U.S. officials say North Korea must take meaningful steps on denuclearisation before there can be dialogue.

 KIM FIRMLY IN CHARGE, CHINESE TOLD